Preparing a Food is Medicine Intervention to Promote Healthy Eating and Blood Pressure Control

 Primary PurposeTreatment

-Official TitlePreparing a Food Is Medicine Intervention to Promote Healthy Eating and Blood Pressure Control in Black Women With Hypertension and Obesity
+Official TitlePreparing a Food is Medicine Intervention to Promote Healthy Eating and Blood Pressure Control in Black Women with Hypertension and Obesity

-Study Start DateJune 1, 2023
+Study Start DateMay 31, 2023

-Actual Primary Completion DateSeptember 30, 2023
+Actual Primary Completion DateFebruary 14, 2024

-Actual Study Completion DateFebruary 15, 2024
+Actual Study Completion DateFebruary 14, 2024

 Groups and Cohorts

-• Food is Medicine approach
+Food is Medicine approach

-• Groups of 10 will attend a 12 week intervention that includes cooking classes, grocery delivery and nutrition education.
+Groups of 10 will attend a 12 week intervention that includes cooking classes, grocery delivery and nutrition education.

-• Behavioral: RN-CHeFRx
+Behavioral: RN-CHeFRx

-• The RN-CHeFRx trial to enhance dietary intake and blood pressure control in Black women with hypertension and obesity compared to usual care.
+The RN-CHeFRx trial to enhance dietary intake and blood pressure control in Black women with hypertension and obesity compared to usual care.

 Outcome Measures